 Go to any wet market or Asian market and they will be happy to sell you these bananas.
 You will often get a discount, as the overripe banana will start to ferment and be thrown away anyway.

 You can use any type of bananas, however, whether ripe or overripe.
 It will work just fine.
 I prefer the very overripe bananas, as the fermenting process will start faster.
-But avoid the very soft overripe banana that has the alcohol-like smell inside.
+But avoid the very soft overripe banana that has an alcohol-like smell inside.

 Which Brown Sugar Should You Use?

-How to Prepare this Homemade Fertilizer
+How to Prepare Fermented Banana Peel Fertilizer

 Together with the skin, slice the bananas into small pieces (in circles).
 Place these cut bananas into a bowl.

-Then sprinkle the brown sugar over the cut bananas.
+Sprinkle the brown sugar over the cut bananas.
 Mix them well.

 Next, put the mixture into any container.
 I prefer my empty biscuit box, which is already airtight.
-If you use other container types such as ceramic pots, cover the top with a cloth.
+If you use other canister types such as ceramic pots, cover the top with a cloth.
 Tie tightly to prevent ants or flies from entering.
-Then put the lid on and leave at room temperature for two weeks.
+Then put the lid on and leave it at room temperature for two weeks.

-The mixture, with the help of the good bacteria, will unlock the nutrients in the banana, banana peels, and the brown sugar.
+The mixture, with the help of the good bacteria, will unlock the nutrients in the banana, banana peels, and brown sugar.

 For my biscuit box, I put a piece of paper towel in as well for added air-tightness!